rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Emergency route

 The status is active during emergency prioritization.
-Used in situations where full priority is given in the emergency vehicle program.
+Used in situations where full priority is given in the emergency vehicle program or for other types of priority in some cases.

 If no emergency route is active, status should be set to False, and emergencystage to zero.

+Deprecated, use S0035 instead.